dewocracy/careers/fullstack-developer-backend.md

 Things we can offer:

+- 6 month secured contract.
+We are looking for more investors!
+- Salary ~30 - ~42k, that's what we can offer now but after more investment rounds, it will be higher!
 - Create an impact from day 1.
 We are an early-stage Startup, so there's plenty of things to do!
 - Working with the latest tech.
-We don't have legacy and we are happy to try new tools and tech stack.
+We don't have legacy and we are happy to try new tools and tech stacks.
 - No bullshit, we are transparent and humble.
+We understand we are all humans and we do mistakes.
 - Generous equity compensation (phantom shares).
-- Competitive salary for an early-stage Startup.
-First, ~25 - ~35k after the investment seed round, it will be higher!
-- Mentoring a new junior dev we will hire soon 💪
+- Mentoring a new junior dev we will hire soon with your help 💪
-- We can offer 4 days of work (or whatever is your preffered way of working)
+- We can offer 4 days of work (or whatever is your preferred way of working)

 ## We want you! 👉

-We are looking for the 5th member to join our team!
+We are looking for a 5th member to join our team!

 Our ideal companion would be:

 - Passionate about software development.
 Very motivated to learn every day.
-- Experiencied developer with Backend focus with a bit of Frontend experience or eager to learn it in case is need it (we are a small team).
+- Experienced developer with Backend focus with a bit of Frontend experience or eager to learn it in case is need it (we are a small team).
 - A good teammate.
 We will spend a lot of time together!
 - Good startup mentality.
 Eager to participate and to work proactively.
 - A clean code and attention to detail lover.
-- _Bonus_: +2 years of experience in the production environment web/mobile apps with similar tech stack.
+- Experienced in production with similar tech stack.
-- _Bonus_: Experience with Python, MongoDB and React
+- Experience with Python, MongoDB and React or motivated to learn it

 ## Tech stack 💻